How to Convert RTMP to HLS for Live Video Streaming in 2025

 What is a Streaming Protocol?

 Streaming protocols are seemingly magical technology that makes live streaming possible.
-From a technical standpoint, video streaming protocols are standardized rules and methods for taking large media files or video files and using a streaming protocol to stream video content to viewer’s devices.
+From a technical standpoint, video streaming protocols are standardized rules and methods that take large media files or video files and break them into smaller pieces so that the streamed video content is easily delivered to the viewer’s devices.

 Thanks to today’s advanced streaming protocols, the files can be quickly delivered to the end user, reassembled, and turned back into videos you can watch.

-There are several video streaming protocols, but at this point, HLS is the most crucial streaming protocol, with RTMP coming in second.
+There are several video streaming protocols, including HLS, RTMP, SRT, MSS, and MPEG-DASH.
+However, HLS seems to lead the way among video content creators with RTMP coming in second.

 What is RTMP?